-- We will offer PRAXIS workshops and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - More videos and other resources will be added to Elementary coursework to provide learner support in addressing identifying and planning for individual differences, accommodating individual differences and content knowledge and pedagogy to help them meet SLO 2.
+- Offer PRAXIS workshops and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - Add videos and additional resources to Elementary coursework to provide learner support in addressing demonstrates knowledge of students, designing student assessments, establishing a culture for learning, managing student behavior, and demonstrating flexibility and responsiveness to help them meet SLO 2. - SLO 2 will be assessed using Teacher Candidate Observation Form in EDUC 5410 and EDUC 5411 Elementary Internship in Teaching, which candidates take in their last year of the program.
+This change was made to meet CAEP demands and to align with departmental goals. - Videos and resources relating to Professionalism and motivation will continue to be added to Education courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3.

-- Moving forward, SLO 2 will be assessed via a Teacher Candidate Observation Form in EDUC 5410 and EDUC 5411 Elementary Internship in Teaching, which candidates take in their last year of the program.
-This change was made to meet CAEP demands and to align with departmental goals. - Videos and resources relating to Professionalism and motivation will be added to Education courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty will add resources relating to Higher Order and Critical Thinking, adaptation strategies to meet the needs of learners, technology and reflecting on instruction to support student learning in Education courses to provide learner support and help them meet SLO 4. - Faculty will increase focus on research writing and on APA format in courses taken prior to EDUC 5480, Using Research to Improve Instructional Practice, using holistic rubrics.
-Also, sample papers and additional online resources will be shared with candidates to support student learning and to help them achieve SLO 5. - Moving forward, SLO 5 will be assessed with a paper-in-lieu-of-thesis in EDUC 5480, Using Research to Improve Instructional Practice, using holistic rubrics and P12 Student Learning Impact assessment in order to meet CAEP requirements and to align with departmental goals. - Service learning will be a stronger focus in selected Elementary education courses to align with QEP goals.
+- Faculty will add resources relating to planning for instruction, adaptation strategies to meet the needs of learners, integration of literacy strategies and reflecting on instruction to support student learning in Education courses to provide learner support and help them meet SLO 4. - Faculty will develop course assignments to allow candidates opportunities to practice developing instructional plans and integrate literacy strategies in Education courses to provide learner development and support to help them meet SLO 4. - In EDUC 5840, faculty will incorporate discussion forums to help students reflect on course readings and candidates will be required to provide a reference list of the published studies they intend on using prior to typing the review of literature section of the paper-in-lieu-of-thesis.(SLO 5) - Faculty will increase focus on research writing and on APA 7th Edition format in courses taken prior to EDUC 5480, Using Research to Improve Instructional Practice, using holistic rubrics.
+Also, additional instructional and online resources aligned with the 7th edition of the APA manual (readings, videos, and links to supplemental resources) will be shared with candidates to support student learning and to help them achieve SLO 5. - Moving forward, SLO 5 will be assessed with a paper-in-lieu-of-thesis in EDUC 5480, Using Research to Improve Instructional Practice, using holistic rubrics and P12 Student Learning Impact assessment in order to meet CAEP requirements and to align with departmental goals.